evandvance/cyb440-test-2/README.md

 `Symmetric encryption allows for fast encryption.
 It is best used for 'in place' encryption.
 That is encryption where the files dont need to be passed around.
 However, symmetric encryption requires the same key for both encryption and decryption.
 This means that anyone encrypting and decrypting needs access to the same key.
-Key security is paramount to the successful used of symmetric encryption.`
+Key security is paramount to the successful use of symmetric encryption.`

+Really for the scenario presented in the assignment, asymmetric encryption seems better.

 ### Task 2